MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 $$

 ### Properties
-- Hamiltonian dynamics is _reversible_, an this implies that MCMC updates following the dynamics leave the target distribution invariant %%(why?)%%
+- Hamiltonian dynamics is _reversible_, and this implies that MCMC updates following the dynamics leave the target distribution invariant %%(why?)%%
 - The Hamiltonian is invariant (energy is conserved), this implies that the acceptance probability of an update is 1 if $H$ is kept invariant
 - It preserves volume in the state space, so in an MCMC we don't need to take into account a possible change in volume when computing the acceptance probability
 - Simplecticness